szwacz/scattered-store/README.md

 ## Cons
 Every entry is stored in separate file what means:
-* If your entry is 10 bytes of data, it still occupies whole block on disk.
+* If the entry is 10 bytes of data, it still occupies whole block on disk.
 * Every operation is a separate I/O. Not much room for performance improvements with batch tasks.